ColinDonahoe119/Tracknet_Tennis_project/README.md

 A csv file accompanies the images which contains frame, ball visibility (represented 0-3), x coordinate for center of bounding box, y coordinate for center of bounding box, and the status of the ball (fly, hit, bounce).
 The model used in this project is trained with a 19,835 frame dataset.

 # Code
 tracknet_tennis_project.py contains the Python code used to convert a normal broadcasted tennis clip into one which tracks ball movement, the players, and the court.
+Process can be repeated with any high quality, standard broadcast tennis clip.

 ## Acknowledgements